amphp/http-server/docs/http.md

 A router is instantiated by `Aerys\router()`.
 To define routes: `->method($location, $callable[, ...$callableOrMiddleware[, ...]])`, e.g. `->get('/foo', $callable)` or `->put('/foo', $callable, $middleware)`.

-Alternate callables can be defined as fallback to have e.g. a static files handler or a custom 404 Not Found page (precise: when no response was _started_ in the callable(s) before).
-Or even as a primary check for e.g. csrf tokens to prevent execution of the main responder callable.
+Alternate callables can be defined as fallback to have e.g. a static files handler or a custom `404 Not Found` page (precise: when no response was _started_ in the callable(s) before).
+Or even as a primary check for e.g. CSRF tokens to prevent execution of the main responder callable.

-It is also possible to define routes with dynamic parts in them, see [the next step on dynamic route definitions](dynamic-routes.md).
+It is also possible to define routes with dynamic parts in them, see [the next step on dynamic route definitions](#dynamic-routing).

 If there are more and more routes, there might be the desire to split them up.
-Refer to [the managing routes guide](../http-advanced/routes.html).
+Refer to [the managing routes guide](http-advanced.md#managing-routes).

 ## Dynamic Routing